michelle-a-bryson/michelle-a-bryson/README.md

 - I am a freshman at **Carnegie Mellon University** majoring in Electrical and Computer Engineering and minoring in Robotics
 - I am currently a student at the Computer Science Summer Institute at **Google**
-- I am also an incoming Software Engineer Intern at **Astrobotic**, where I will develop software for lunar rovers
+- I am also an incoming Software Engineering Intern at **Astrobotic**, where I will develop software for lunar rovers
 - I love collaborating on team projects and competing in hackathons- check out my [Devpost](https://devpost.com/mbryson562)!
 - I am proficient in Java, C++, Python, HTML, CSS, and JavaScript